mohammed0xff/micro-instagram/README.md

 #### Will each publisher announce the list of queues that its wants the message to be mapped to ?

 No, RabbitMQ features a very cool concept which is called "an Exchange" Exchanges : are the entities responsible for receiving messages from publisher and routing them to one or more queues based on specific rules.
-RabbitMQ supports four types of exchanges: direct, fanout, topic, and headers. we are going to explore each one in a sec.
+RabbitMQ supports four types of exchanges: `direct`, `fanout`, `topic`, and `headers`. we are going to explore each one in a sec.

 #### How to use exchanges and how does they know about the queues that exist ?